oopsmonk/documentation/chronicle/1.1/references/cli-reference.md

 The URLs or IP addresses of any Scylla nodes that you want to query for transactions.

-The default setting is `172.17.0.2:9042`, which is usually the default address of a Scylla node that is run in a Docker container.
+The default setting is `172.17.0.2:9042`, which is usually the default address of a Scylla node in a Docker container.

 If you want to store transactions on these Scylla nodes, make sure to add the name of their datacenters to the `data_centers` setting.
 Otherwise, your Scylla node will not have access to the transactions and will return an error.